Maanuj-Vora/Android-NFC/README.md

 # Android-NFC

-Using the NFC Function to read and write data to an NFC Tagger.
+---

+## What it is

+---

+An android application to view, and edit the information stored on an NFC Tag.

+---

+### Neccessary Items

+---

-Preconditions for Hardware - Phone must have access to NFC Technology
+- An android phone with NFC Technology
+- A NFC Tagger

+---